ammar/regexp_parser/README.md

 ## Testing
 To run the tests simply run rake from the root directory, as 'test' is the default task.

-In addition to the main test task, which runs all tests, there are also component specific test tasks, which only run the tests for one component at a time.
-These are:

-* test:scanner
-* test:lexer
-* test:parser
-* test:expression
-* test:syntax

-_A special task 'test:full' generates the scanner's code from the ragel source files and runs all the tests.
-This task requires ragel to be installed._
+It generates the scanner's code from the ragel source files and runs all the tests, thus it requires ragel to be installed.

 The tests use ruby's test/unit.
 They can also be run with: